adelmas/flashcards/README.md

 Flashcard app
 --------------

-A Dart implementation of a spaced repartition flashcard app.
+A Dart implementation of a spaced repetition flashcard app.

 ### Algorithm
 Based on the Leitner algorithm (http://en.wikipedia.org/wiki/Leitner_system).